GTPB/ARANGS16/docs/2016-05-11/mindmap/Worksheet.md

 then create a pull request based on that state + your mind map.
 Here are the
 steps:

-- Create a mind map to summarize what we did yesterday (Vagrant) using XMind
+- Create a mind map to summarize what we did yesterday (i.e., attempt to understand Vagrant) using XMind
 - Give your mind map a name that _includes_ the name of your computer, i.e. `t1`, `t2`, `t3`, whatever.
 You can find out what the name is of your computer by looking in the terminal: it should show `participant@t*`.
 Why do you think we